damms005/laravel-multipay/README.md

 $outcome = LaravelMultipay::reQueryUnsuccessfulPayment( $payment )
 ```

 The payment will be re-resolved and the payment will be updated in the database.
-If the payment is successful, the `SuccessfulLaravelCahierPaymentEvent` event will be fired, availing you the opportunity to run any domain/application-specific procedures.
+If the payment is successful, the `SuccessfulLaravelMultipayPaymentEvent` event will be fired, availing you the opportunity to run any domain/application-specific procedures.

 ## Payment Notifications
 Some payment handlers provide a means for sending details of successful notifications.
 Usually, you will need to provide the payment handler with a URL to which the details of such notification will be sent.
 Should you need this feature, the notification URL is `/payment/completed/notify`.

-> In your handler for `SuccessfulLaravelCahierPaymentEvent`, ensure to first check that you have not previously handled the event for that same payment, as payment notifications will also fire `SuccessfulLaravelCahierPaymentEvent` event if the payment was successful.
+> If you use this payment notification URL feature, ensure that in your handler for `SuccessfulLaravelMultipayPaymentEvent`, check that you have not previously handled the event for that same payment.

 ## Testing